jazzband/geojson/README.rst

 map_coords
 ~~~~~~~~~~

-:code:`geojson.utils.map_coords` maps a function over all coordinate tuples and returns a geometry of the same type.
-Useful for translating a geometry in space or flipping coordinate order.
+:code:`geojson.utils.map_coords` maps a function over all coordinate values and returns a geometry of the same type.
+Useful for scaling a geometry.

 .. code:: python